skycover/aicom-llama.cpp/README.md

 You should check /receive repeatedly, ignoring empty results until '[[END OF AICOM SENTENCE]]' will be received.

-If you'll stop check, then the inference will stop and free memory till next request.
+If you'll stop check, then the inference will stop till the next request.
 Simple stop requests if you don't want to get the rest of inference.

 If you'll send a new /query, then inference will be restarted.

 ## Security

-Unless --key option is given, the client will be restricted to the same host (may not work behind proxy).
+Unless --key option is given, the client will be restricted to the same host (this check may have nonsense behind proxy).

-We recommend to use --key option to set key-based access and also to use https proxy if you serve via network.
+It is recommended to use --key option to set key-based access and also to use https proxy if you serve via network.

 ## Install